DorFalah/Robotics/README.md

     --laps: Number of laps per scene & landmarks to test (default is 5).

     ### Example:
-    To run experiment.py with 10 laps per scene & landmarks and save output to a file named experiment_results:
+    To run experiment.py with 10 laps per scene & landmarks and save the report in the path experiments/experiment_results.json:

     python3 experiment.py --output experiment_results --laps 10